lumail/lumail/README.md

 Installing lumail2
 ------------------

-Running `make install` will install the binary and the [luarocks](https://luarocks.org/) libraries that we bundle.
+Running `make install` will install the binary and the [luarocks](https://luarocks.org/) libraries that we bundle, along with the perl-utiities which are required for IMAP-operation.

-If you wish to install manually copy the contents of `luarocks.d` to `/etc/lumail2/luarocks.d`, and `perl.d` to `/etc/lumail2/perl.d`.
+If you wish to install manually copy:

+* The contents of `luarocks.d` to `/etc/lumail2/luarocks.d`.
+* The contents of `perl.d` to `/etc/lumail2/perl.d`.

-NOTE: If you wish to use IMAP you'll need to install the two perl libraries `JSON` and `Net::IMAP::Client`, Upon a Debian GNU/Linux system this can be done via:
+NOTE: If you wish to use IMAP you'll need to install the two perl modules `JSON` and `Net::IMAP::Client`.
+Upon a Debian GNU/Linux system this can be done
+via:

      apt-get install libnet-imap-client-perl libjson-perl